 Culturally diverse experience

 At University of Wisconsin-Platteville cultural diversity helps us recognize and respect ways of being that are not necessarily our own.
-So that as we interact and teach others, we build bridges to trust, respect, and understanding across cultures.

 Act 31: American Indian Tribes